 Airbags affect how your vehicle should be serviced.
-There are airbag system parts in several places around your vehicle.
+There are parts of the airbag system in several places around your vehicle.
 You do not want the system to inflate while someone is working on your vehicle.
 Your dealer and the service manual have information about servicing your vehicle and the airbag system.
-To purchase a service manual, see Service Publications Ordering Information on page 7-13.
+To purchase a service manual, see Service Publications Ordering Information on page 7-11.

-For up to 10 seconds after the ignition key is turned off and the battery is disconnected, an airbag can still inflate during improper service.
+For up to 2 minutes after the ignition key is turned off and the battery is disconnected, an airbag can still inflate during improper service.
 You can be injured if you are close to an airbag when it inflates.
-Avoid yellow connectors.
+Avoid yellow wires, wires wrapped with yellow tape or yellow connectors.
 They are probably part of the airbag system.
 Be sure to follow proper service procedures, and make sure the person performing work for you is qualified to do so.